-- a) Collected evidence must be court proof.
-Data must be indisputable and secured such that the operator of the compliance checking interrogator can prove the integrity and authenticity of the data in case of dispute. - b) The data required for compliance checking must be read only, since the operator of the interrogator must not interfere with the working of the OBE. - c) All attributes, standardised at the time of personalisation of the OBE, should be present in the OBE such that an operator of an interrogator essentially can read the same data from all OBE independent of type and make.
+- a) Collected evidence can be used as court proof.
+Data is indisputable and secured such that the operator of the compliance checking interrogator can prove the integrity and authenticity of the data in case of dispute. - b) The data required for compliance checking is read only, since the operator of the interrogator does not interfere with the working of the OBE. - c) All attributes, standardised at the time of personalisation of the OBE, are present in the OBE such that an operator of an interrogator essentially can read the same data from all OBE independent of type and make.
 In case an attribute does not make sense in a certain OBE implementation, a value assignment for "not applicable" or "not defined" is provided in each case.
-An OBE compliant to the first edition will not answer with such a response for new attributes introduced in the current edition of this International Standard.
+An OBE compliant to the first edition will not answer with such a response for new attributes introduced in the current edition of this document.

-- d) The attributes, derived from the individual toll regime, must be of general importance for all toll system types (motorway tolling, area tolling, tolls for ferries, bridges, tunnels, cordon pricing, etc.). - e) The attributes must apply to all OBE architectures, and especially to both thin (edge-light) and fat (edge heavy) client architectures.
-The interrogator must be able to receive essentially the same information irrespective of OBE implementation decisions.
+- d) The attributes, derived from the individual toll regime, are of general importance for all toll system types (motorway tolling, area tolling, tolls for ferries, bridges, tunnels, cordon pricing, etc.). - e) The attributes apply to all OBE architectures, and especially to both thin (edge-light) and fat (edge heavy) client architectures.
+The interrogator is intended to receive essentially the same information irrespective of the type of OBE.